Not so fast, Mr. Fourier!

 That said, this description falls a bit short; the algorithm differs from discrete Fourier in a handful of interesting ways.
 First, let’s have a look at the usual formula for DCT-II, the most common variation of DCT:

 If you scroll back to the DFT equation, you might notice that in the formula above, k is multiplied by π (180°) instead of 2π (360°).
 In effect, the waveform-generating part uses an interleaved pattern of full-turn and partial-turn bins, running at half the frequency of DFT and putting FN-1 at the Nyquist limit.
-This change isn’t just about being more efficient: if you try to switch the timing expression back to 2π, the entire algorithm goes sideways and many frequency bins start reading zero.
+This change isn’t just about being more efficient: if you try to switch the timing expression back to 2π, the entire algorithm goes sideways and many frequency bins start reading zero when they intuitively shouldn’t.
 In a moment, we’ll discuss why.

 The other new element is the +½ offset in the timing expression.
 Recall that sample numbers run from n = 0 to N - 1, so dividing n by N leaves a gap on the upper end of the range.
 A +½ shift centers the waveform; the symmetry is important for making the inverse function work.
 Discrete Fourier doesn’t use this because its symmetry comes from the more basic relationship between cosine and sine in the complex plane.